 9. Helps Fido Lose Weight

-Kiwi is one of the fruits that can be used to make dog food tasty and appealing but it does not contain high amounts of fat like other vegetables and fruits such as avocados, olives, and grapes.
+Kiwi is one of the fruits that can make dog food tasty and appealing but does not contain high amounts of fat like other vegetables and fruits such as avocados, olives, and grapes.
 Kiwifruit keeps your dog’s digestive system healthy and balances its metabolism.

 10. Prevents Feline Diabetes

 Kiwifruit can also be used to help diabetic cats lower their blood sugar levels.
 It contains the amino acid arginine, which stimulates insulin production and makes it easier for your cat to process glucose.

 Kiwifruit has a wide range of minerals and vitamins that benefit your dog’s health.
 These include vitamins C, E, niacin, B6, B1, folic acid, magnesium, potassium, copper, manganese, and phosphorus.

 The vitamin E content in kiwifruit can also be used to increase a mother dog’s milk production.
 The nutrient boosts the quality and amount of breast milk, which helps keep their babies healthy during their first few months.